neverinfamous/R2-Manager-Worker/README.md

 | `POST` | `/buckets` | Create bucket (Body: `{ "name": "bucket-name" }`) |
 | `PATCH` | `/buckets/:name` | Rename bucket (Body: `{ "newName": "new-name" }`) |
 | `DELETE` | `/buckets/:name` | Delete bucket (Query: `?force=true` to delete all objects first) |

+**Note on Bucket Rename:** Since R2 doesn't have native bucket rename functionality, this operation performs a copy of all objects to the new bucket followed by deletion of the original.
+Ensure adequate rate limits during this operation on large buckets.

 ### File Management